Can Air-Dry Clay Grow Mold?

 Can You Touch Molded Air-Dry Clay?

 In most cases, mold isn’t harmful when touched.
-However, there are certain species that might affect your health and lead to issues such as skin irritation.
+However, certain species might affect your health and lead to issues such as skin irritation.
 So, it is better to avoid skin contact to ensure you do not accidentally harm yourself in the process.

 If you do see your air-dry clay with yellowish or black mold developing on your clay, it is better not to use the clay anymore.
 Also, keep in mind not to touch the clay whatsoever.